-In 2002, I graduated from the National Institute of Design, Ahmedabad, with specialisation in Graphic Design, moved to Delhi, and freelanced for various people, working on museum design, newspaper design, a crafts documentation project, several identity designs, before joining Outlook magazines as a designer.
+In 2002, I graduated from the National Institute of Design, Ahmedabad, with specialisation in Graphic Design, and worked on various freelance projects: museum design, newspaper design, a crafts documentation project, several identity designs etc., before joining Outlook magazines.

 From magazine design at Outlook, I went on to work on books for artists and galleries at Photoink, New Delhi.
-My interest in photography and photobooks led me to write to the publisher whose books repeatedly stood out on every shelf: Steidl Verlag, Germany.
+My interest in photography and photobooks led me to write to the publisher whose books repeatedly stood out as some of the very best: Steidl Verlag, Germany.
 I was invited to work there in 2007 and again, in 2012.
 As a guest designer there, I worked with some of the finest artists of our times and had the rare privilege of working with Gerhard Steidl, a master printer whose unique set-up in Göttingen made me love and understand the design and production of books in new ways.

-Back in India, I set up Letterpress in 2009.
-Wonderful artist-designer-editor collaborations keep me busy with books, magazines and other publications.
-I am also a visiting faculty at the National Institute of Design.
+I set up Letterpress in 2009.
+Wonderful artist-designer-editor collaborations keep me busy with books, magazines and other print-and-publication projects.
+I am a visiting faculty at the National Institute of Design and have conducted design workshops at several places in the country.
+I write and review and have curated a show on books: "Zones of Privacy".
 Lucky as I am to be in the age of the internet, I combine a quiet solo practice with teaming up with fellow designers and clients across cities and continents.